Are you an adviser? Go to Unbiased Pro

 Hargreaves Lansdown and AJ Bell accommodate a long-term passive investing strategy as the former has a large range of index funds and ETFs, while the latter has a smaller but decent index fund selection.

 For completely hands-off investors, Hargreaves Lansdown offers more guidance, fund shortlists and tools to support passively managing your portfolio.
+But AJ Bell costs less, which may appeal to DIY investors who want a low-cost platform to execute trades.

-So, Hargreaves Lansdown likely suits passive investors who value some guidance while AJ Bell fits those who prioritise low fees.
+So, Hargreaves Lansdown likely suits passive investors who value some guidance, while AJ Bell fits those who prioritise low fees.

 How do their investment philosophies differ?